 Prohibited racketeering behavior.
 The bill would prohibit any person associated with an enterprise from knowingly conducting or participating in, directly or indirectly, the enterprise's affairs through a pattern of racketeering activity.
-The bill also would prohibit a person from knowingly, through a pattern of racketeering activity, acquiring or maintaining an interest in or control of an enterprise, or real or personal property.
-The bill also would prohibit a person who had knowingly received any proceeds derived directly or indirectly from a pattern of racketeering activity from using those proceeds (or any money derived from the investment of them) in the acquisition of any real or personal property, or in the establishment or operation of an enterprise.
+The bill also would prohibit a person from knowingly, through a pattern of racketeering activity, acquiring or maintaining an interest in or control of an enterprise, or real or personal property used or intended for use in the operation of an enterprise.
+The bill also would prohibit a person who had knowingly received any proceeds derived directly or indirectly from a pattern of racketeering activity from using those proceeds (or any money derived from the investment of them) in the acquisition of any real or personal property used or intended for use in the operation of an enterprise, or in the establishment or operation of an enterprise.
 Also prohibited would be conspiring or attempting to violate any of these proscriptions.

-An "enterprise" would be "an individual, sole proprietorship, partnership, corporation, trust, union, association, governmental unit, or other legal entity or a group of persons associated in fact although not a legal entity.
+An "enterprise" would be "an individual, sole proprietorship, partnership, corporation, limited liability company, trust, union, association, governmental unit, or other legal entity or a group of persons associated in fact although not a legal entity.
 "Enterprise" would include illicit as well as licit enterprises.